→ Lamb Chambers, London

 I have been in practice for over twenty years.
 I have appeared in a number of significant cases (more details on the Lamb Chambers website).
 I am a member of a large and highly regarded chambers.
 I work quickly and efficiently.
 If I take on a case I will give you a time scale for the work I am doing and I will stick to it.

 What type of work do you do?

-My practice mainly involves litigation- people suing each other- though I can also assist with some non-contentious tasks such as drafting contracts or giving inheritance tax advice.
-Most of my experience is in relation to commercial, contractual and intellectual property and land disputes as well as solicitors' and other professional’s negligence and claims for personal injuries suffered in accidents or by food poisoning.
-I am qualified as a Californian attorney and may accept instructions in matters with an Anglo-American element.
+My practice mainly involves litigation- people suing each other- though I can also assist with some non-contentious tasks such as drafting contracts or advising on how to protect copyright.
+Most of my experience is in relation to commercial, contractual and intellectual property and land disputes as well as solicitors' and other professionals' negligence and claims for personal injuries suffered in accidents or by food poisoning.
+I am qualified as a Californian attorney and accept instructions in matters with an Anglo-American element.